leonardoduartelana/persons-finder/README.md

 Your task is to implement a REST API that allows clients to create, update, and search for people based on location and other criteria.

+## Result

+- Implemented all required APIs
+- Implemented unit tests and integration test
+- Using Testcontainer for integration test
+- Integrated with PostGIS and create geo index for location table
+- There is a Performance test suite, however it using Testcontainer so, it might impact the performance.
+Should use a proper stress-test tool.

 ---

 ## 📌 Requirements